 The "human condition" is an important part of our understanding of literature.
 Literary critics often label a piece of writing as literature - and not pulp fiction - if it tries to describe this "human condition".
 According to Reference.Com, this concept "refers to anything unique about being human, no matter the gender, race or religion of the person".
 We are a species that, no matter our individual differences, shares common challenges, questions and charactersitics.

-If you are asked to make a theme statement about a piece of writing, the easiest way to identify a theme is to look for some challenge to the human condition.
+If you are asked to make a theme statement about a piece of writing, the easiest way to identify a theme is to look for some challenge within the human condition.
 Look for common problems that any person - you included - might face sometime in his or her life.

 So let's be more specific.
 What kind of issues connected to "human nature, human society or how we live our lives" are we talking about?
 Well, it can mean MANY different things!
 Here are a few examples that come to mind: